michaelwittmann/hackatum2021/README.md

 This repository is structured as follows:

 ## `/dataset`
-The suggested retail dataset for this challenge \
+The suggested retail dataset for this challenge. \
-(Retrieved from [kaggle.com](https://www.kaggle.com/berkayalan/retail-sales-data) under CC0: Public Domain)
+Download the dataset from [kaggle.com](https://www.kaggle.com/berkayalan/retail-sales-data) (If you don't have a Kagggle account, you need to register first.)

 ## `/docs`
 Background information and hand-picked links for readings and tutorials.